davidcoallier/nerian.github.com/_posts/2011-2-26-Ruby-programmer-series-passenger_and_nginx.markdown

 * Install Nginx with Homebrew
 * Install Passenger from RVM
 * Configure the couple.
 * Setup a Rails Project.

+### Introduction

+Running __rails s__ every time we want to start a Ruby on Rails server is a waste of time and terminal tabs.
+The best way is to use Phusion Passenger.
+Phussion Passenger enables us to just go to http://davinci.dev and find the server.
+It is automatically started.
+On demand.

 ### Install RVM